-The Designated Safeguarding Lead, and/or Deputy/ies attend the Designated Safeguarding Leads Meetings held each term coordinated by the SCiES Team, therefore enabling them to remain up to date with safeguarding practices and be aware of any emerging concerns/themes within Cheshire East.
+The Designated Safeguarding Lead, and/or Deputy attend the Designated Safeguarding Leads Meetings held each term coordinated by the SCiES Team, therefore enabling them to remain up to date with safeguarding practices and be aware of any emerging concerns/themes within Cheshire East.

-The school acknowledges findings from local and national practice learning reviews and shares lessons learned with all staff.
+The school acknowledges serious case review findings and shares lessons learned with all staff to ensure no child falls through the gaps.

-13.0 Cared for children (Looked after children) and previously cared for children In Scholar Green Primary School we ensure that staff have the skills, knowledge and understanding necessary to keep Cared for Children safe as we are aware that children often become cared for as a result of abuse and/or neglect.
-We have identified a designated teacher for our Cared for Children; this person works closely with the Virtual School.
+13.0 Cared for children (Looked after children) and previously cared for children

+In Scholar Green Primary School we ensure that staff have the skills, knowledge and understanding necessary to keep Cared for Children safe as we are aware that children often become cared for as a result of abuse and/or neglect.
+We have identified a designated teacher for our Cared for Children; this person works closely with the Virtual school.